How to Improve Self-Awareness

 Tasha Eurich recommends asking "What?" not "Why?" as it increases self-awareness.

-For example, instead of saying: "Why did I do something so mean to my co-worker?"
-Say, "What can I do to change our relationship better?"
+For example, instead of saying: "Why did I do something so mean to my co-worker?" say: "What can I do to change our relationship for the better?"

-Asking Why often leads to negative emotions and doesn't offer insights into solutions.
-On the other hand, the use of What gives room for open-mindedness, which is vital for solutions.
+Asking "Why?" often leads to negative emotions – and doesn't offer insights or lead to solutions.
+On the other hand, the use of "What" gives room for open-mindedness, which is vital for solutions.

 <div id="six">